sincereTrader/telegram-booking-bot/prd.md

 Recent reports from RedBus indicate that over 6 crore (60 million) bus tickets were booked on its platform in 2023, which corresponds to roughly 160,000–170,000 tickets per day on average (a derived estimate from annual volume, not a directly reported daily figure).
 Industry analyses suggest RedBus accounts for around 75% of the intercity online bus OTA market in India by gross booking value, implying that total online intercity bus bookings across major OTAs are roughly one‑third higher than RedBus alone, with the remaining volume spread across competitors such as AbhiBus, Paytm Bus, ixigo, and others.

+Intercity bus travelers in India often discover and coordinate trips within Telegram (friends, work groups, travel planning), but completing a booking requires context-switching into standalone apps or clunky mobile web flows.
+This creates friction, drop-offs, and lost bookings for platforms like RedBus.

+We believe that embedding a lightweight yet full-funnel RedBus booking experience directly inside Telegram, via the WebApp platform, can convert high-intent conversations into completed bookings with lower acquisition and re-engagement costs.

 ## User persona
 **Target demographic:** 18-35 year olds using Telegram on a daily basis (this demographic represents more than 50% of all Indian Telegram users).
+These users typically exhibit the following traits:
+- Already use Telegram daily for work and social groups
+- Take intercity buses 3-6 times a year
+- Prefer digital payments (GPay) over cash and are comfortable with mobile interfaces

 ### Pain points and opportunities
 - The user has to install apps like RedBus to be able to make a bus booking.